marshrossney/CV/index.md

 `2017`
 __Internship__

-Spectral function projection of TMDC alloys, under the supervision of Dr Nicholas Hine, University of Warwick.
+Spectral function projection of TMDC alloys, under the supervision of Professor Nicholas Hine, University of Warwick.

 `2016`
 __Internship__